honjoMasamune/java-spring-framework-inventory-demo/README.md

 *This is a demo showcasing a Java Spring Framework inventory application.
 The demo will start with five in-house parts and five products.*

+After starting the application, browse to *http://localhost:8080/mainscreen*, to start the demo.

 ### Under the Parts section, you will be able to do the following:

 * Search for parts